Colonel Blink: Spin-offs

 After the Beezer merged with The Topper in 1990 the character was reinvented as a short sighted child called Blinky, full name Colin Blinky.
 This strip was drawn by George Martin and lasted until the closure of the Beezer and Topper in 1993.

-Following that comc's closure Blinky appeared in The Dandy, redesigned again with comically large pink glasses and this time drawn by Nick Brennan.
+Following that comic's closure Blinky appeared in The Dandy, redesigned again with comically large pink glasses and this time drawn by Nick Brennan.
 This version of the character appeared in the Dandy between 1993 and 2011 and after the Dandy's closure he continued to appear in the Dandy annuals.

 After Blinky started appearing in the Dandy, the Beezer version of Blinky no longer appeared in the annuals and the redesign was reverted to the old Colonel Blink.

 Parodies

 Colonel Blink has been parodied in Viz as "Colonel Blimp the short-sighted gimp".
 The character was much the same as his Beezer origin, except that he was a BDSM fan.